 In response to any serious incident of aggression or violence, the concerns and actions taken will be put in writing immediately and the police informed.
-This may include banning an individual from All Hallows RC High School
+This may include banning an individual from All Hallows RC High School a.
+Stage 1 (also known as the Informal Stage) Complaint Heard by Staff Member

-Signed by the Chair of Governors
+Signed by the Chair of Governors S

 Name: Mrs Christine Wood

 Signature: Date:

 6 Wood.
-4.4/0/004.0

-6. Wood.
-14/2/2018
+07/02/2023